Whether it’s for a weekend road trip, a summer adventure, or just some getting-off-grid antics, kayaking is always a good idea.

 If you’re up for the weekend road trip, strap your kayaks to your roof racks and get set to explore a sweet haven of sand islands just 90-minutes from Sydney.
 Located in Lake Macquarie, traditionally called Awaba and part of Awabakal Country, Naru Beach spills all the Cook Island feels.
 Yep, Naru is the kind of aquatic playground you’ll find filled with an endless scatter of mini sand archipelagos, moored deck boats and bowriders, all the stand-up paddleboard enthusiasts, and, of course, keen kayakers.
 The entire bay glistens with shallow, bright blue waters.
 You can rock up with your kayak and paddle from sandbank to sandbank and the best part is, this area is also dog-friendly so your furry friend can come with you too.
 For your full guide to the Lake Macquarie area, head here.

 Glenworth Valley is a goldmine to any keen adventurer’s weekend bucket list.
-Part of Dharug and Guringai Country, Glenworth Valley is a beautiful place to take your kayak because it’s made up of a myriad of secret gullies and creeks.
+Part of Dharug Country, Glenworth Valley is a beautiful place to take your kayak because it’s made up of a myriad of secret gullies and creeks.
 Popran Creek is a favourite spot to kayak in NSW with plenty of stunning bush scapes, however, there’s a tonne of other waterways you’ll be able to drift down and discover for yourself too.

 If paddling through misty waterways with ancient wilderness on either side of you sounds like the kind of place you’d like to pick up an oar, Bellingen River is calling your name.
 Bellingen itself, which sits on Gumbaynggirr Country, has been hailed as the “new Byron Bay” and the entire sleepy town runs on a way of life that exists for less crowds and more natural adventures.
 Bellingen River is known for its serene and calm waters and while you cruise past the surrounding World Heritage-listed rainforest and dramatic waterfalls, you’ll also be privy to nature’s own playlist (we’re talking a whole heap of birdsong for those wholesome feels).
 If you want to check out what the rest of Bellingen has to offer, you can jump right over here (we recommend hitting The Bellingen Brewery for a post-kayak re-fuel).